pimvoeten/aws-maven-plugin/readme.md

 2. set a profile in the pom.
 The profile can be configured using aws-cli ```aws configure``` (profiles and keys are stored in ~/.aws/credentials)
 3. default profile from aws-cli (no xml config needed)

+### Use of assumedRoles
+Sometimes users can be given temporal permissions on a different account.
+This can be done by using assumedRoles.
+Configuration in the credentials files can look like this:

+    [usual-profile-name]
+    aws_access_key_id=...
+    aws_secret_access_key=...

+    [assumedrole-profile-name]
+    role_arn = <arn of role on different account>
+    source_profile = usual-profile-name

+What will happen is that the assumed role is linked to the usual profile.
+The usual credentials are used to get a session token from STS, which is used to perform actions on that different account.
+In this setup use ***[assumedrole-profile-name]*** in the configuration.

 ## General configuration

 ```